david90/paper/_pages/about.md

 title: About
 permalink: /about/
 ---
-Hi.
+Hi, I'm David.
 Thanks for visiting!
-I'm David from Hong Kong.
-I've been developing web, iOS and Android apps for years.
+I am living in Hong Kong.
+I've been crafting software for web, iOS and Android for years.

-I used to be a Growth engineer at [SCMP]("https://www.scmp.com").
-Currently I've moved on to gain more time for my personal projects.
+I used to be a Software Engineer at [Oursky](https://oursky.com), and a growth engineer at [SCMP]("https://www.scmp.com").
+Recently, I've joined the Technology Innovation Team in a leading group to bring digital changes to the organization.

-I write program and [blog](https://medium.com/@iamdavidng) about software development and digital products when I have time.
+I write program and [blog](https://medium.com/@iamdavidng) about software development and digital technologies, such as machine learning, NLP and software engineering.

 ----